emjanson/vba-challenge/README.md

 *Code sourcing statement*
 -----------------------

  I did use a natural language description of the desired script's functions entered into ChatGPT 3.5 to help build the code structure.
-I did copy and paste pieces of that code in order to be more efficient, but I tailored it to fit all of the desired functions of this paricular project (plus try to add some potential error checking and workarounds).
+I did copy and paste pieces of that code in order to be more efficient, but I tailored it to fit all of the desired functions of this particular project (plus try to add some potential error checking and workarounds).
 I did not directly copy and paste any of this code from the internet otherwise (e.g., from StackExchange or any other webpage).
 I did not seek any assistance or use code written by my peers or instructors for this challenge.

 End of code sourcing statement.